 Apache Hadoop Architecture Explained (With Diagrams)

-Apache Hadoop is a popular big data framework that allows organizations to store, process, and analyze vast amounts of data. architecture of Hadoop is designed to handle large amounts of data by using distributed storage and processing.
-In this article, we will explain architecture of Apache Hadoop and its various components with diagrams.
+Apache Hadoop is a popular big data framework that allows organizations to store, process, and analyze vast amounts of data.
+The architecture of Hadoop is designed to handle large amounts of data by using distributed storage and processing.
+In this article, we will explain the architecture of Apache Hadoop and its various components with diagrams.

 Introduction to Apache Hadoop

 Apache Hadoop is an open-source software framework used for storing and processing large amounts of data in a distributed environment.
-It was created by Doug Cutting and Mike Cafarella in 2006 and is currently maintained by Apache Software Foundation.
+It was created by Doug Cutting and Mike Cafarella in 2006 and is currently maintained by the Apache Software Foundation.

 Hadoop is widely used in various industries, including finance, healthcare, retail, and government, for tasks such as data warehousing, data mining, and machine learning.
 It allows organizations to store and process data on a massive scale, making it easier to gain insights and make better business decisions.